Toloka/docs/en/guide/concepts/pool_csv.md

   The first line of the file contains the column headers:

-  - `INPUT:<name of the input data field>` — Input data for tasks.
+  - `INPUT:<name of the input data field>` — input data for tasks.

-  - `GOLDEN:<name of the output data field>` — Responses for [control tasks](../../glossary.md#control-task).
+  - `GOLDEN:<name of the output data field>` — responses for [control tasks](../../glossary.md#control-task).

-  - `HINT:text` — Hints for [training tasks](../../glossary.md#training-task).
+  - `HINT:text` — hints for [training tasks](../../glossary.md#training-task).
 The Toloker will see the hint text at the top of the task (on a red background) if their response to the control task is different from the correct one.

   - Point coordinates for [field tasks](../tutorials/walk.md):

-      - `Al:latitude` — Latitude.
+      - `Al:latitude` — latitude.

-      - `Al:longitude` — Longitude.
+      - `Al:longitude` — longitude.

   Task type depends on which fields are filled in.